maomincoding/mettle-doc/doc/en/essentials/usage/index.md

 ## Data Binding

-Strve allows developers to declaratively bind the DOM to the underlying instance's data.
+Mettle allows developers to declaratively bind the DOM to the underlying instance's data.

 ### Text